Public Enemy: 2020–present: Controversy, Public Enemy Radio, and return to Def Jam

+On June 19, 2025, Public Enemy released their first new music since 2020 with a new song titled "March Madness" to celebrate the Juneteenth holiday.
+The song was a collaboration with students from three universities according to Flavor Flav.
+“It was an honor to work with the students from Harvard, Berklee, and Howard Universities to create a protest anthem about important issues we are facing as human beings right now.
+MARCH ON,!!”

+On June 27, 2025, Public Enemy with no prior announcement made, released their sixteenth studio album Black Sky Over the Projects: Apartment 2025 which is available only on Bandcamp for its release.
+For the first 72 hours following the release, fans are allowed to set their own price to purchase the album.
+The album will be released on CD on July 25 and vinyl on October 10.

+During their performance at the RiverBeat Music Festival in Memphis on May 3, 2025, they called for a "free Palestine" between songs like ‘Get Up Stand Up’ and ‘Don’t Believe The Hype’.
+To close their set, Flavor Flav addressed the crowd saying: "No matter what part of the world we come from, no matter what language we speak, no matter what color we are, we are all one person.
+With peace and togetherness, we would have so much power".

 Legacy

 Public Enemy made contributions to the hip-hop world with sonic experimentation as well as political and cultural consciousness, which infused itself into skilled and poetic rhymes.
 Critic Stephen Thomas Erlewine wrote that "PE brought in elements of free jazz, hard funk, even musique concrète, via [its] producing team the Bomb Squad, creating a dense, ferocious sound unlike anything that came before."
 Public Enemy held a strong, pro-black, political stance.
 Before PE, politically motivated hip-hop was defined by a few tracks by Ice-T, Grandmaster Flash and the Furious Five, Kurtis Blow and Boogie Down Productions.
 Other politically motivated opinions were shared by prototypical artists Gil Scott-Heron and the Last Poets.
 PE was a revolutionary hip-hop act whose entire image rested on a specified political stance.
 With the successes of Public Enemy, many hip-hop artists began to celebrate Afrocentric themes, such as Kool Moe Dee, Gang Starr, X Clan, Eric B. & Rakim, Queen Latifah, the Jungle Brothers, and A Tribe Called Quest.

 Public Enemy was one of the first hip-hop groups to do well internationally.
 PE changed the Internet's music distribution capability by being one of the first groups to release MP3-only albums, a format virtually unknown at the time.